nolanacary-elf/open-and-decentralized-citizenship/README.md

 The conversion of part of Mars and all other celestial bodies as well as Earth Oceans to private property must benefit all citizens, and serve as a means to implement the Fundamental Rights of Open and Decentralized Citizens.
-Since a means of creating infrastructure and systems to implement those rights will be required, a Serverment in place of a government will act as a decentralized aotonomous organization which will recieve a portion of funds created from the conversion of public property to private property.
+Since a means of creating infrastructure and systems to implement those rights will be required, a Serverment in place of a government will act as a decentralized autonomous organization which will recieve a portion of funds created from the conversion of public property to private property.
 All adult citizens will be allowed to vote on all matters of the Serverment.
 Additional small serverments can be created by vote to handle local and regional matters.
 These small serverments will have limited scope and cannot exceed the Serverment.